Where are we?

 STEWARDSHIP AND FINANCE

-The church has a Session Clerk and a Fabric Convenor/Clerk of Works who is also the Church Officer for Lilliesleaf Church.
-Church Officer duties for Ancrum and Crailing are done by congregational volunteers and there is a local lady who works voluntarily as the cleaner for Ancrum and Crailing, as her contribution to the communities.
+The church has a Session Clerk, a treasurer and a Fabric Convenor/Clerk of Works who is also the Church Officer for Lilliesleaf Church.
+Church Officer duties for Ancrum and Crailing are done by congregational volunteers.

 CHURCHES, MANSE AND HALLS

-The congregations have no halls or property other than the three church buildings and the Manse in Ancrum.
+The congregations have no halls or property other than the three church buildings and what was the Ancrum Manse.
+At present the house is let to a couple whose nearby home was burned down.